 The Phase Three charger is provided completely assembled and ready for installation.
-The installer must provide four suitable 1/4" mounting screws/washers, as well as d.c. output wiring and connectors.
-Proper sizes and gauges for the wire and connectors are noted in section D following.
-A warranty registration/customer satisfaction card has been included in the packaging.
-Upon completion of the installation, please fill out this card and return it to the factory.
-You will be contacted promptly if you have any problems with or questions about your Phase Three charger.
+The installer must provide four suitable 1/4" mounting screws/washers, as well as D.C. output wiring and connectors.
+Proper sizes and gauges for the wire and connectors are noted in section III-D following.